dBrowser/dbrowser/README.md

 ### tmux

 Launching from tmux is known to cause issues with GUI apps in macOS.
-On Beaker, it may cause the application to hang during startup.
+On DBrowserX, it may cause the application to hang during startup.

 ## Contributors